Advice > Product management

 4.2 Brush up on product fundamentals

 If you're applying to Google's APM program, then you're likely new to the product management field.
-As a result, it's worth spending some time to become familiar with basic product management concepts.
+If you want to dwell, it's worth spending some time familiarizing yourself with basic product management concepts.

 Here is a list of free resources to give you a starting point: